xcambar/maypop/README.md

 # Maypop

-> Work in Progress: Nothing is working ATM.
-Don't be surprised ;)
+> Work in Progress: Features are added on a daily basis.

 __Maypop__ is a simple implementation of Apect Oriented Programming (AOP) for any ECMAScript5 engine.
 Hence it works on Node.js and modern browsers.